-A range of evaluation products published by ODE before 2012 including evaluation reports, working papers, case studies, fact sheets and annual reviews.
+A range of evaluation products were published by ODE before 2012 including evaluation reports, working papers, case studies, fact sheets and annual reviews.
 These documents relate to the Australian aid provided to Asia and the Pacific region in the areas of health, education, water supply and sanitation services, poverty reduction in fragile environment and anti-corruption.

 - Annual Review of Development Effectiveness, 2009 [PDF 671 KB]